COMP3021-2024Spring-TA/COMP3021-2024Spring-PA3-Solution/README.md

 #### Task 3: Interleaved XML Import and Query

 In tasks 1 and 2, the XML import and query are handled separately.
 In task 3, you will receive a list of commands containing both XML import and query.
 Note that for each AST, its loading commands are not guaranteed to be issued earlier than its query.
-You should correctly schedule these commands to prevent exceptions.
-For instance, for the following example commands, command 3 should not be executed before command 1.
+You should correctly schedule these commands to prevent AST not found exceptions.
+For instance, for the following example command list, command 3 should not be executed before command 1.
+Besides, the order of queries should be consistent to that in given commands.

 More importantly, if there are no corresponding AST loading commands for a specific query, the query should be skipped.

 ```Java
 // command id, ast id, command name, command args